-If you’re one of those people who doesn’t do well with indicas because they make you too hungry or sleepy, there are other kinds of marijuana strains you can try.
+If you’re one of those people who doesn’t do well with indicas because they make you too hungry or sleepy, there are other kinds of cannabis strains to enhance your yoga practice.

 One option is to go with a balanced hybrid strain like GSC (formally known as Girl Scout Cookies).
 This popular strain is sweet and earthy with hints of a cookie-like aroma.
 It’s beloved by many for its grounded high, which doesn’t energize or sedate, but leaves the consumer feeling energetically balanced, calm and uplifted.

 Another benefit of GSC is the strain’s powerful body high, which can ease tension, pain and nausea.
 Its cerebral high is also powerful.
 And while most who take it remain fairly functional, it can lead to a feeling of time slowing down, which can really enhance a yoga experience.

 Super Lemon Haze Can Give You an Energy Boost Before or After Yoga

 Indicas and hybrids are usually recommended for new cannabis yoga practitioners.
 But if you’re familiar with cannabis strains and know that sativas work best for you, Super Lemon Haze is a great sativa-dominant option for cannabis yoga.

 A vibrant and zesty strain, Super Lemon Haze is sweet, tart and lemony with strong citrus notes.
 It’s a highly energetic strain, making it a great option for those who get tired during yoga and need an extra boost—either before or after the workout.